thomasjungblut/go-sstables/kaitai/README.md

 Here, for example, we compile for Java:

-> ksc recordio_v2.ksy --target java
+> ksc recordio_v4.ksy --target java

-In the case of recordio v2 we need receive two files: one for the vint compression schema and one for the actual recordio files.
+In the case of recordio v4 we need receive two files: one for the vint compression schema and one for the actual recordio files.

-The Java code is fairly easy to use (even though it doesn't that intuitive), you would just need to run:
+The Java code is fairly easy to use, you would just need to run:

 ```java
 RecordioV2 records = RecordioV2.fromFile("/some/record.io");